8 Super Trendy Industrial Decor Ideas

 As mentioned above, wood brings in the rustic element of nature.
 It's a feminine feature for a more masculine design.

 There is so much choice, textured rough sawn, polished, reclaimed and driftwood.
-It can be stained dark, bleached, left natural or paint with a distressed finish.
+It can be stained dark, bleached, left natural or painted with a distressed finish.

 Some will make the room feel warmer, others cooler.
 Decide the overall vibe you want the room to have and go from there.